azulcosta/Portuguese-Road-Buses/readme.txt

 - Only the first 2 buses can pass over other vehicles (of the same size or shorter in lenght).
 - In the same way that only the first 2 buses are the ones that can get in and out of bus terminals, making inversion sharp curves in one square of terrain map.
 - The last 9 vehicles, can only perform service at street/road stops.
 (Drive-Trough)

-- No costum company colors yet... maybe for a future version...
 - The default (Vanilla) Bus vehicles are disabled with this pack active.
 (Not a replacement, but it works as if it was...).

 For future issues, please report on my github repository.